garlicservices/bus-bundle/README.md

 ```
 #### Easy way to use GraphQl query

-Simple example of query data from remote microservice
+Simple example of querying data from remote microservice

 ````php
 $graphQLService = $this->get(GraphQLService::class);